CAM Cap Calculation Guide: Cumulative and Non-Cumulative Caps

 - If current year controllable > cap limit → you should be billed only the cap limit

 Step 5: Check the landlord's reconciliation.
 Did they actually apply the cap?
 Some landlords don't apply the cap unless the tenant asks.
-This is an error — the cap is automatic once triggered.
+This is an error.
+The cap is automatic once triggered.

 Common landlord cap application errors: